Geophysical Research Letters

 on subduction zone interfaces worldwide may be direct

 observations of ongoing MW 8 silent earthquakes with

 durations of decades to centuries.

 Meade, Brendan J. and Loveless, John P., "Predicting the Geodetic Signature of MW 8 Slow Slip Events" (2009).
-Faculty Publications.
-17.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.